SaintClever/Nebula-Academy/0-python-basics/0-variables.md

 print(str)
 ```

-In all programming langauge data-type conversions is going to be one of your most utilized tool because data-types are the containers of data.
-Each data-type contains `methods` and `properties` to help you interact and manipulate the data
+In all programming langauges, converting data-types is going to be one of your most utilized tools, as data-types are the containers of data.
+Each data-type contains `methods` and `properties` that help you interact and manipulate the data.

 This first example showcases why paying attention to data-types is important.
 Imagine you are working to make the logic for an ATM machine.
-The users balance will be a float but the incoming input will be a string.
+The users balance will be a `float` but the incoming input will be a `string`.

-In programming if you add to a numeric data-type it does arithmitic, however if you add to a string it will append the values
+In programming if you add a number to a numeric data-type, it does arithmitic.
+If you add a numeric value to a string, it will append the values
 ```python
 # Create a variable for the users current bank balance
 bank_balance = 142.50